Kubis10/CounterForMessenger/README.md

 1. It is necessary to choose JSON format of your download request.
 ![fb2](https://user-images.githubusercontent.com/50967586/154365289-96fdd4e0-93a1-4ef7-8f40-20c32711fcd4.png)
 1. Click Create File to confirm the download request.
 1. Facebook will notify you when your copy will be ready to download.
+(It can take up to few days)
 1. Go to the Available Files section.
 1. Click Download and enter your password.